1.

 ONLY American Bed and Breakfast in Japan.
 The Rice Lake House allows Miharu people (and other Japanese) to experience American

 home stay without ever leaving Japan.
-The Rice Lake House attracts tourists and visitors to Miharu, who then spend
+The Rice Lake House attract tourists and visitors to Miharu, who then spend

 6.